Resiliency in Chaos: Digital Supply Chain Strategy

 Prioritize Which Vulnerabilities Are at Highest Risk

-A major component of building supply chain security and resiliency is to ensure that businesses prioritize patching up vulnerabilities rather than just identifying bugs.
-Businesses that do not fix vulnerabilities where patches are present are at risk of cybercriminals as many can reverse-engineer patches to discover vulnerabilities in products or systems.
+A significant component of building supply chain security and resiliency is ensuring businesses prioritize patching up vulnerabilities rather than just identifying bugs.
+Businesses that do not fix vulnerabilities where patches are present are at risk of cybercriminals, as many can reverse-engineer patches to discover vulnerabilities in products or systems.

-This task can be daunting, however, especially if manual processes are heavily relied upon.
-Online code repositories and other automation tools can be used to identify and correct simple vulnerabilities, leaving IT teams more time to focus on complex and high-risk vulnerabilities.
+This task can be daunting, especially if manual processes are heavily relied upon.
+You can use online code repositories and other automation tools to identify and correct simple vulnerabilities, leaving IT teams more time to focus on complex and high-risk vulnerabilities.

-Not all vulnerabilities are high risk to cybercriminals and it is impossible to fix every single one.
-By knowing all of your vendors, third-parties, and n-th parties you can utilize metrics to determine which vulnerabilities need immediate triaging, and what the probabilities are that exploitation can occur.
+Not all vulnerabilities are high risk to cybercriminals, and it is impossible to fix every single one.
+By knowing all of your vendors, third parties, and n-th parties, you can utilize metrics to determine which vulnerabilities need immediate triaging and what the probabilities of exploitation are.

-And don’t forget that third-party software products can be extremely beneficial, as well.
-TPRM automation tools allow you to view all of your third parties in easy-to-navigate dashboards, so you don’t have to go digging through data to determine where to focus your efforts on.
+Don’t forget that third-party software products can also be highly beneficial.
+TPRM automation tools allow you to view all your third parties in easy-to-navigate dashboards, so you don’t have to dig through data to determine where to focus your efforts.

 Use Multi-Factor Authentication and Zero-Trust Architecture

-There are relatively simple, yet very important practices companies can put into place quickly to increase their security.
-Implementing multi-factor authentication and zero-trust architecture (where the system has “zero trust” that you are the approved user and requires additional challenges to log into networks) creates more checkpoints against hackers.
-Embracing these practices is critical to strengthening your software and supply chain security, though it does require collaboration with IT teams to manage these controls.
+There are relatively simple yet essential practices companies can implement to increase their security.
+Multi-factor authentication and zero-trust architecture (where the system has “zero trust” that you are the approved user and requires additional challenges to log into networks) create more checkpoints against hackers.
+Embracing these practices is critical to strengthening your software and supply chain security, though it requires collaboration with IT teams to manage controls.

 Update Internal Stakeholders About All Third-Party Purchases